ShabbyGayBar/modern-um-thesis/template/main.typ

   ) <fig:multiple-figures-multiple-numbering-b>],
 )

-If you want to create a single figure with multiple subfigures, you can use the `grid` function within a `subpar` environment, as shown in @fig:multiple-figures-subfig-numbering-a and @fig:multiple-figures-subfig-numbering-b #footnote[
+If you want to create a single figure with multiple subfigures, you can use the `subfigure` function, as shown in @fig:multiple-figures-subfig-numbering-a and @fig:multiple-figures-subfig-numbering-b.
-  As mentioned in #link("https://github.com/JeyRunner/tuda-typst-templates/issues/27")[a Github issue], the `subpar` package is known to cause compatibility issues with the `i-figured` package, which can lead to wrong subfigure numbering. i.e. (a), (b) becomes (b), (d).
-Therefore, it is recommended to avoid using the `subpar` package when working with the `i-figured` package before the issue is resolved.
-].

 #figure(
   grid(